junxit/us-congress-bills-109/bill.md

 That Congress—

-- **(1)** recognizes the Golden Anniversary Year of the Dwight D. Eisenhower National System of Interstate and Defense Highways;
+- **(1)** recognizes the golden anniversary year of the Dwight D. Eisenhower National System of Interstate and Defense Highways;
-- **(2)** recognizes the achievements of State departments of transportation and the highway construction industry, including contractors, designers, engineers, laborers, materials producers, and equipment companies, for their contributions to the construction of the Interstate Highway System and the quality of life of the citizens of the United States; and
+- **(2)** recognizes the achievements of the Federal Highway Administration (and its predecessor, the Bureau of Public Roads), the State departments of transportation, and the highway construction industry, including contractors, designers, engineers, laborers, materials producers, and equipment companies, for their contributions to the construction of the Interstate Highway System and the quality of life of the citizens of the United States; and
 - **(3)** encourages citizens, communities, government agencies, and other organizations to promote and participate in celebratory and educational activities marking this uniquely important and historic milestone.